lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Success

 Error code 0 MAY be used internally in an application to indicate success, i.e., as a standard value in case of no error, e.g., in status reporting or log files.
-ERR_INFO can contain any type of CBOR item, the content is out of scope for this specification.
 Error code 0 MUST NOT be used as part of the EDHOC message exchange flow.
 If an endpoint receives an error message with error code 0, then it MUST discontinue the protocol and MUST NOT send an error message.

 ## Unspecified Error